 Despite its fast growth rate and how much it spreads through seed dispersal, I have always liked this vine.
 My advice is to plant it in a place where you can mow around it to contain the growth of new vines or plant it in a place where you won’t mind if it spreads a bit.

-This year, my cypress vine is planted in a container and growing up a trellis.
+This year, I planted my cypress vine in a container and it is growing up a trellis.
 It is adjacent to a flower bed which may have some seedlings in it the following year, but I don’t mind just pulling those out.
 If you plant the vine, you will need to have a plan to keep it contained so that it does not spread throughout your garden.

-Cypress vine is native to Central and South America and is considered invasive in some states.
-Before you add it to your garden, check with your local extension service office to find out whether it is listed as an invasive species in your area.
+Cypress vine is native to Central and South America.
+It is deemed invasive in some U.S states.
+Make sure it is not listed as an invasive species in your area before you add it to your garden.
+You can check with your local extension service office for this information.

 How to Grow Cypress Vine

-Cypress vine is probably one of the easiest plants to grow here in zone 7b.
-It can be grown in zones 6 though 9 and it will die over the winter, but I usually see more growing the following year from self-seeding.
+Cypress vine is probably one of the easiest plants to grow in the southeast.
+This plant does well in USDA zones 6 through 9.
+It’s an annual plant and it will die over the winter, but I usually have more plants the following year that are a result of self-seeding.

-Plant your vine in full sun for best results, though it will tolerate part-shade, and provide it a structure to climb on – usually a trellis or even an arbor.
+Plant your vine in full sun for best results, though it will tolerate part-shade.
+Provide it a structure for it to climb on – like a trellis or an arbor.
 You’ll need to train the vine to climb where you want it or it will spread onto everything around it.
 So, check it daily to wind errant strands onto the climbing structure and away from other plants.

 Cypress vines produce flowers for several months – starting in spring and continuing through the fall.
-It is early November and mine is still blooming.
+Mine has bloomed right into early November.